NeoMaster831/Leizur/README.md

 As osu anticheat is on usermode, you can realize that if you go kernel, it'll be bypassed.
 So I did.
 To read process' memory, we use Hooked-`NtQueryCompositionSurfaceStatistics`.

+In fact, they do not have anticheat in lazer yet, so actually we don't have to bypass.
+I think lazer pp is kinda too early.. as they should block slient cheaters...

 To use, you'll need to check out [this](https://github.com/NeoMaster831/rwDriver).

 Also, it uses DirectX 9 and GDI+, if you can't run you should check those.